elmtree-askmo/cloudcannon-app/content/learn/engineering/what-are-the-main-components-of-a-circuito-eltrico.md

 url: /learn/engineering/questions/what-are-the-main-components-of-a-circuito-eltrico
 score: -1.0
 related_article1:
-    id: 169842
+    id: 169828
     title: >-
-        How do the laws of Kirchhoff apply to the behavior of corrente in a circuit?
+        What happens to the flow of current in a circuito elétrico when there is a broken wire?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-do-the-laws-of-kirchhoff-apply-to-the-behavior-of-corrente-in-a-circuit
+    url: /learn/physics/questions/what-happens-to-the-flow-of-current-in-a-circuito-eltrico-when-there-is-a-broken-wire
 related_article2:
-    id: 169837
+    id: 169838
     title: >-
-        State Kirchhoff's Current Law and provide an analogy to explain it.
+        What does Kirchhoff's Voltage Law state about the sum of voltages in a closed loop?
     subject: Engineering
-    url: /learn/engineering/questions/state-kirchhoffs-current-law-and-provide-an-analogy-to-explain-it
+    url: /learn/engineering/questions/what-does-kirchhoffs-voltage-law-state-about-the-sum-of-voltages-in-a-closed-loop
 related_article3:
-    id: 169839
+    id: 169836
     title: >-
-        Explain the relationship between tensão, corrente, and resistência as described by Ohm's Law.
+        Describe the analogy between potência elétrica and an electric shower.
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
+    url: /learn/engineering/questions/describe-the-analogy-between-potncia-eltrica-and-an-electric-shower
 related_article4:
-    id: 169831
+    id: 169826
     title: >-
-        What is tensão elétrica and how is it measured?
+        How can a bipolo elétrico be compared to a plumbing system?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/what-is-tenso-eltrica-and-how-is-it-measured
+    url: /learn/physics/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
 related_article5:
-    id: 169830
+    id: 169838
     title: >-
-        How does a malha differ from a laço in terms of internal paths?
+        What does Kirchhoff's Voltage Law state about the sum of voltages in a closed loop?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-a-malha-differ-from-a-lao-in-terms-of-internal-paths
+    url: /learn/engineering/questions/what-does-kirchhoffs-voltage-law-state-about-the-sum-of-voltages-in-a-closed-loop
 ---

 &nbsp;